simatic-ax/learning-path/05_oop_in_st/slides/slides.md

 ----
 ## Instantiate a class in ST

-A class can be instanced just like any function block
+A class can be instantiated just like any function block

 ```C#
     VAR